Feudalism in the Holy Roman Empire: Subsequent development

 Within each of these ecclesiastical and secular territories, however, there was a variety of types of feudalism.
-Not until the 13th century, did the importance of the feudal system decline, because instead of vassals (Vassallen), liegemen (Dienstmannen) - well-educated men (c.f. the development of the university system) - were appointed.
+Not until the 13th century, did the importance of the feudal system decline, because instead of vassals (Vassallen), liegemen (Dienstmannen) - well-educated men (cf. the development of the university system) - were appointed.
 The kings encouraged this development, for political reasons, and so strengthened territorial lordship (Landesherrschaft), which replaced the feudal system empire-wide.
 This strengthening of territorial rulers had an impact that could not be reversed, so that the power of the various principalities did not reduce, unlike the situation in France and England.

 In England, feudal ties were abolished as early as the Revolution of 1649, and then by an express decree by Charles II in 1660.
 In France they were abolished by the decisions of the National Assembly on 4 and 5 August 1789.
 In Germany, the dissolution of feudal associations (Lehnsverband) was a long process.
 Legally, it was abolished inter alia by the Confederation of the Rhine acts, in the Final Recess of the Reichsdeputation and the Frankfurt Constitution of 1849.
 One of the last fiefs was awarded in 1835, when the ailing Count Friedrich Wilhelm von Schlitz, known as Görtz, was enfeoffed with the spring at Salzschlirf and began to excavate it again.
 Those fiefs still in existence in the 20th century were abolished in 1947 by an Allied Control Council edict.